Textbooks and Resources

 UNIX systems contain lots of documentation in the form of what are called

 man pages, which is short for “manual pages”.
-Thus, a hardcopy book on UNIX may not be really necessary – I didn’t own a UNIX book until many years after I began using UNIX.
+Thus, a hardcopy book on UNIX may not be necessary.

 Documentation for many of the tools we will be using will either be found in